sambuddhac/MacroEnergy.jl/docs/src/Guides/User Guide/user_asset_constraints.md

 ```

 ## Minimum Storage Level
-The minimum storage level constraint enforces that the storage level of a **storage** of an asset does not exceed the `capacity` times the `min_storage_level` attribute as specified in the JSON input file.
+The minimum storage level constraint enforces that the **storage level** of a storage component of an asset does not exceed the `capacity` times the `min_storage_level` attribute as specified in the JSON input file.

 !!! note "Formulation"
     ```math